 Theme review dialog: AI proposes themes with evidence citations.
 Researchers can edit names, descriptions, add new themes, or remove irrelevant ones before the AI classifies all notes.

-Feature 3 — RAG-Powered Semantic Search
+Feature 3 — Hypothesis-Led Semantic Search

 Cursor Research — Canvas with Semantic Search